 Master Schedule Basics

-- Course sections are written as a 2-letter subject code, 3-digit course number, and 2-3 number/letter combination
+- Course sections are written as a 2-letter subject code, 3-digit course number, and 2-3 number/letter section

 - List section offerings in alpha-numeric order: